 - 1. Answers will vary, but should contain: Because of love of the Saviour or showing our appreciation for what He has done for us. - 2.
 "If ye love me, keep my commandments."
 John 14:15 - 3.
-Answers may very, but can include: love the Lord, read the Bible, pray, stop sin, obey God, be thankful, join a Bible-believing church, be baptized, tell others about salvation, serve God, tithe - 4.
+Love the Lord, read the Bible, pray, stop sin, obey God, be thankful, join a Bible-believing church, be baptized, tell others about salvation, serve God, tithe - 4.
 Disobedient or rebellious - 5.
 Tithing is giving God at least one-tenth of what He allows you to earn.